reserve-protocol/protocol/docs/collateral.md

  * whether it is used as RToken backing or not.
 Any token that can report a price in the UoA
  * is eligible to be an asset.
  */
-interface IAsset {
+interface IAsset is IRewardable {
-  /// Refresh last price
+  /// Refresh saved price
   /// The Reserve protocol calls this at least once per transaction, before relying on
-  /// the Asset's other functions. function refresh() external;
+  /// the Asset's other functions.
+  /// @dev Called immediately after deployment, before use function refresh() external;

   /// Should not revert